jbahyrycz/TeachersManagerDatabase/README.md

-# TeachersManager
+# TeachersManagerDatabase
-Homework for 4th classes of *Programming of window and mobile applications* subject.
-Simple, useless database app.
+Homework for the 4th session of the *Programming of Windows and Mobile Applications* subject.
+Useless app, connecting to database via Hibernate, written in Java and developed in IntelliJ IDEA.